-Use the heap of buttons you have to make some pretty wall art.
+So why not put that heap of buttons to good use by making some pretty wall art?
 We think this is a good one to hang in your daughter’s room!

 Making a button tree wall art is a great arts and crafts project for bonding with your kids, too. :)